 Silver (Older) Rhinoplasty

-Traumatic Rhinoplasty (Nasal Fracture Repair)
+Reconstructive Rhinoplasty (Nasal Fracture Repair)

 Injuries to the nose are very common as the protrusion of the nose makes it the most easily injured part of the face.
 Because the cartilage of the nose (which makes up the lower 2/3s) is very flexible, it is very resilient to injury.
 But the upper part of the nose is bone and is commonly fractured.
 Displacement of the nasal bones is what makes up the ‘fractured nose’ most of the time although the underlying supportive septum is often displaced as well.
 The repair of nose fractures is a more scaled down version of a rhinoplasty in that the broken bones are moved back in place and the septum is repositioned if necessary.
 This is generally done within several weeks of the injury when much of the swelling and bruising has resolved and the extent of the nasal deformity is evident.

-Implants vs. Cartilage Grafts in Rhinoplasty
+Implants vs. Rib Grafts in Rhinoplasty

 The risk of revisional rhinoplasty is estimated to be around 10% to 15% but that is an average number which does not take into account the original nasal problem.
 Suffice it to say every rhinoplasty patient needs to know that such a risk exists.
 Nose surgery takes a while to see the final result and scar tissue needs to soften before any effort at revisional surgery is attempted.
 For this reason, revisional rhinoplasty is not usually done for six months to one year after the original surgery.